jessepav/lacygoill-wiki-backup/vim/vim9.md

 ```
     no error

-It works because  any command executed by  `:exe` is run in  the script context,
+It  works because  any  command executed  by  `:execute` is  run  in the  script
-and therefore can access any item in the script-local namespace.
+context, and therefore can access any item in the script-local namespace.

 ### Does this issue affect other commands?